-Parameter Description VLAN Enter the VLAN interface ID used here.
+Parameter Description Interface VLAN Enter the VLAN interface ID used here.
 The range is from 1 to 4094.
-VRID Enter the virtual router ID used here.
+VRID Enter the ID of the virtual router that will be created here.
 This ID is used to identify the virtual router in the VRRP group.
 The range is from 1 to 255.
 Virtual IP Address Enter the IPv4 address for the created virtual router group here.
 VRRP Authentication Select to enable and then enter the plain text authentication password for VRRP authentication on the interface here.
 This string can be up to 8 characters long.
 The authentication is applied to all virtual routers on this interface.
 The devices in the same VRRP group must have the same authentication password.
 Interface Name Enter the interface name used here.
 This name can be up to 12 characters long.
+VRID Enter the ID of the virtual router that will be displayed here.
+The range is from 1 to 255.